nss-copper-dragonflies/BangazonAPI/README.md

 - Write specific controllers building out our API's
 - Learn to be part of a development team

+## Payment Type Resource
+- Author: Jordan Rosas
+- Was assigned the Payment Type issue ticket
+- Wrote the integration tests, Controller, and Model for the Ticket
+- All tests are passing
+- Methods in the controller are preforming
+- Developer can now GET single, GET all, POST, PUT, and DELETE all Payment Types.

 ## Technologies Used To Build This Application
 - C#